SoftUni-Internal/interactive-content/EN/16-Objects-and-Classes/02-Defining-Simple-Classes.md

 - Class name
 - Class body - between `{}`

-Non obligatory, but credential, components are:
+Not obligatory, but credential, components are:
 - Class fields
 - Constructor
 - Getters and Setters